vix993/rusty_interpreter/README.md

 I was given the following prompt:
 <img src="Screenshot 2022-02-08 at 21.58.08.png" alt="prompt for challenge" />

-    You are a TA at a university, and you want to evaluate your student’s homework without executing their (untrusted) code.
-You decide to write a small web-service that takes bytecode as input, and interprets the results.
-    The bytecode language you need to support includes basic arithmetic and variables.
-The bytecode language is stack, rather than register based.
-    ByteCode (right) is given for the following pseudo code (left):

-    function f() {
-        x = 1                   LOAD_VAL 1
-                                WRITE_VAR ‘x’
-        y = 2                   LOAD_VAL 2
-                                WRITE_VAR ‘y’
-        return (x + 1) * y      READ_VAR ‘x’
-                                LOAD_VAL 1
-                                ADD
-                                READ_VAR ‘y’
-                                MULTIPLY
-                                RETURN_VALUE
-    }

 Add a data type `ByteCode` that can represent bytecode like in the example above, along with an interpreter for said bytecode.